ProPHECY™ – in silico Protein and Peptide Optimization

 J Innate Immun, 3, 471-482.

 Serine proteases of the S1 family have maintained a common structure for over one billion years of evolution.
-They have developed a variety of specificities for different substances and have diverse biological roles, such as digestion, blood clotting, fibrinolysis, and maintaining the balance in the epithelium.
-Our research shows that many C-terminal peptide sequences of serine proteases, especially from the coagulation and kallikrein systems, share similarities with classical antimicrobial peptides of innate immunity.
-These peptides have antimicrobial effects and also modulate the immune response by inhibiting macrophage reactions to bacterial lipopolysaccharides under normal conditions.
+They have developed a variety of specificities for different substances and play diverse biological roles, such as digestion, blood clotting, fibrinolysis, and maintaining epithelial balance.
+Our research reveals that many C-terminal peptide sequences of serine proteases, particularly those from the coagulation and kallikrein systems, exhibit similarities with classical antimicrobial peptides of innate immunity.
+These peptides exhibit antimicrobial activity and modulate the immune response by inhibiting macrophage responses to bacterial lipopolysaccharides under normal conditions.